 If you need help navigating which permits and licenses you need, consult with a lawyer or restaurant business consultant.

 Professional services you can choose to outsource include legal services, marketing services, real estate scouting, competitive analysis, bookkeeping and accounting, and establishing a new business.
 Restaurant professional service costs can add up to $70,000+ if a full suite of professionals are enlisted.

 11. Technology and Point of Sale

-POS platforms like Toast are fully integrated restaurant technology solutions that make order handling easier, provide delivery options and restaurant apps, and automatically update your Google business hours.
+POS platforms like Toast are fully integrated restaurant technology solutions that make order handling easier, and provide you with insights, data and multi-location management tools.
 The more automated your tech and POS system, the less manual work for you and your team.

 The Toast Cafe and Bakery POS System ranges in price based on services and solutions chosen, and can grow as your business scales.